gouttegd/grainyhead/README.md

 Usage
 -----
-Invoke `grh` with the `--help` option to get the list of available commands.
+Invoke `grainyhead` with the `--help` option to get the list of available commands.
 Invoke a command with that same option to get a detailled help message for the command.

-If called without any command, `grh` will enter into an interactive shell mode, from which commands can be entered repeatedly without leaving the program.
+If called without any command, `grainyhead` will enter into an interactive shell mode, from which commands can be entered repeatedly without leaving the program.

 ### Listing old issues in a repository